canmod/candid/DEcomments.md

 - A Comprehensive Dataset of Notifiable Disease Incidence in Canada covering more than a century
 - A Comprehensive Dataset of Notifiable Disease Incidence in Canada since the early 20th century

+> SW: I agree and like the first option best because it is shortest.

 What does "3-quarterly" data mean?
 At 9 month intervals?

+> SW: Yes.
+We could remove them from the dataset, but there are only ~500 records so I don't feel that it matters either way.